LazyWolves/vision/README.md

 sudo make install

 ```
 The first command will build vision.
-Mostly there should not be any issue in this step as vision has no external dependencies.
-Vision uses only the inbuild go packages.

 The second make command installs the vision binary on your system.

 ### Building DOC locally